Joseph S. Gitt: Emmitsburg Railroad

 In 1868, Gitt returned to survey and locate the newly incorporated Emmitsburg Railroad.

 In 1882, Gitt surveyed possible routes for the Round Top Branch which was an extension of the Gettysburg and Harrisburg Railroad from the Gettysburg borough across the Gettysburg Battlefield to Round Top, Pennsylvania.

 Death

-On January 22, 1901, Gitt died in New Oxford Borough, Adams County, Pennsylvania and was buried at Mount Olivet Cemetery in Hanover with the rites of the Odd Fellows.
+On January 22, 1901, Gitt died in New Oxford, Adams County, Pennsylvania and was buried at Mount Olivet Cemetery in Hanover with the rites of the Odd Fellows.